 Western Ribbon Snake

 The Western Ribbon Snake is a species of garter snake.
-They are nonvenomous and measure between 16 to 35 inches.
+It is nonvenomous and measures between 16 to 35 inches.
 They are usually colored black, olive, or brown and have light-colored stripes.
 These snakes are usually found in wet areas such as streams and lakes.

 Plainbelly watersnakes are also called plain-bellied watersnakes and are found in the lakes and rivers of Kansas City.
 They can be black, brown, gray, or olive green.
 They have no markings on their side and are more active in warmer weather.

 Often found in the Cherokee County in Kansas, Northern cottonmouths have black or brown scales.
-Northern cottonmouths have a uniform color and no rattle in their tail.
+A northern cottonmouth will have a uniform color and no rattle in its tail.
 They also have weird noses since they have heat-sensing pits that look a lot like nostrils.
-However, their pits aren’t as predominant and visible as the copperhead’s which is often mistaken for another pair of nostrils.
+However, their pits aren’t as predominant and visible as the copperhead’s which is often mistaken for another pair of nostrils

 What to Do if You Come Across a Black Snake in Kansas